-- I will ask the Chief Constable to ensure the force is structured to provide an outstanding response in Leicestershire and Rutland to rural criminality and wildlife crime - I will ask the Chief Constable to dedicate rural crime teams to the rural areas of Leicestershire and Rutland - I will ask the Chief Constable to update the reporting system to include specific rural concerns such as hare coursing, unlicensed fishing, fly grazing, trespass, livestock worrying, livestock butchery etc. - I will ask the police to work more proactively and visibly in partnership with parish councils, neighbourhood watch groups, community speed watch and volunteers to enhance and formalise our approach to crime prevention - I will ask the Chief Constable to develop a Rural Crime Strategy to ensure the force works seamlessly to support farmers and other rural businesses to protect their buildings, land, crops, livestock, animals and equipment
+- I will ask the Chief Constable to ensure the Force is structured to provide an outstanding response in Leicestershire and Rutland to rural criminality and wildlife crime - I will ask the Chief Constable to dedicate rural crime teams to the rural areas of Leicestershire and Rutland - I will ask the Chief Constable to update the reporting system to include specific rural concerns such as hare coursing, unlicensed fishing, fly grazing, trespass, livestock worrying, livestock butchery etc. - I will ask the police to work more proactively and visibly in partnership with parish councils, neighbourhood watch groups, community speed watch and volunteers to enhance and formalise our approach to crime prevention - I will ask the Chief Constable to develop a Rural Crime Strategy to ensure the Force works seamlessly to support farmers and other rural businesses to protect their buildings, land, crops, livestock, animals and equipment

-- I will ask the Chief Constable to look at the Mounted Volunteers Scheme and develop other innovative ways to mobilise our rural communities in the fight against crime - I will work with Leicestershire and Rutland County Councils to protect homes and businesses across the county - I want police officers, staff and volunteers to work seamlessly together; I will hold the Chief Constable to account to ensure the force significantly increases the number of watch schemes - I will ask the Chief Constable to ensure 101 call handlers are fully trained so they properly understand the impact of rural crime; this is to ensure the initial response from the police is professional and engenders trust and confidence - I will ask the Chief Constable to ensure policing resources in the counties such as more marked rural-appropriate 4x4 vehicles across the Leicestershire and Rutland policing areas - I will ask the Chief Constable to develop a team of specials to be dedicated to policing rural areas to work alongside rural crime teams across Rutland
+- I will ask the Chief Constable to look at the Mounted Volunteers Scheme and develop other innovative ways to mobilise our rural communities in the fight against crime - I will work with Leicestershire and Rutland County Councils to protect homes and businesses across the county - I want police officers, staff and volunteers to work seamlessly together; I will hold the Chief Constable to account to ensure the Force significantly increases the number of watch schemes - I will ask the Chief Constable to ensure 101 call handlers are fully trained so they properly understand the impact of rural crime; this is to ensure the initial response from the police is professional and engenders trust and confidence - I will ask the Chief Constable to ensure policing resources in the counties such as more marked rural-appropriate 4x4 vehicles across the Leicestershire and Rutland policing areas continued next page

-Rural Policing continued
+Rural Policing

-- I will work with the Chief Constable to develop a set of minimum standards for service delivery in all areas of the force but will include standards specific to rural communities - I will work with stakeholders in the community such as local councillors, parish councillors and other accountable community leaders to create a formal mechanism for meaningful dialogue to meet rural community needs and expectations.
+- I will ask the Chief Constable to develop a team of Special Constables dedicated to policing rural areas to work alongside rural crime teams across Rutland - I will work with the Chief Constable to develop a set of minimum standards for service delivery in all areas of the Force but will include standards specific to rural communities - I will work with stakeholders in the community such as local district/borough councillors, parish councillors and other accountable community leaders to create a formal mechanism for meaningful dialogue to meet rural community needs and expectations.
 This will include working closely with Leicestershire and Rutland County Councils across the whole range of provision by the police and PCC - I will work with the Chief Constable to refresh and develop an estates strategy which will increase the police footprint in Leicestershire and Rutland.
-I will reopen a police station accessible to the public in Rutland to assist with supporting greater police visibility across the county - I will develop a mobile technology strategy which will enhance the visibility of officers and staff in rural areas
+I will reopen a police station accessible to the public in Rutland to assist with supporting greater police visibility across the county

-- I will champion our volunteering schemes in Leicestershire and Rutland and seek to increase the community contribution by 25% to include: - Making it easier to set up schemes in local areas - Improving communications, accessibility and information sharing between the police and partners on quality-of-life issues in the local area so schemes are well informed about police and partner - Developing ways to make schemes have more impact in their communities - Develop an investment plan in equipment for distribution in local areas such as speed guns or more community vehicles etc. - I will champion Community Speed Watch initiatives in Leicestershire and Rutland by investing in equipment, training and force support
+- I will develop a mobile technology strategy that will enhance the visibility of officers and staff in rural areas - I will champion our volunteering schemes in Leicestershire and Rutland and seek to increase the community contribution by 25% to include: - Making it easier to set up schemes in local areas - Improving communications, accessibility and information sharing between the police and partners on quality-of-life issues in the local area so schemes are well informed about police and partner - Developing ways to make schemes have more impact in their communities - Develop an investment plan in equipment for distribution in local areas such as speed guns or more community vehicles etc. - I will champion Community Speed Watch initiatives in Leicestershire and Rutland by investing in equipment, training and force support